-NaNs correctly or accidentally casting pointers to booleans.
-Trunk Check is also a platform to write your own custom checks and integrate them to run as part of your repo's check suite.
-Use it via
+Trunk Check manages, downloads, and runs dozens of linters, formatters, static analyzers, and security tools.
+It's also a platform to write your own custom checks and integrate them to run as part of your repo's check suite.

 We currently support over 75 unique linters and we are adding new and updating old linters every sprint.

 Trunk Check distinguishes new from existing issues, which allows you to introduce new linters and checks without any hassle.

 This is traditionally a very painful process, because running a new linter or check in your CI means that you have to either fix all existing issues, which requires a huge upfront time investment, or only run the check on modified files, which adds unpredictable overhead to PRs and discourages engineers from making simple changes like typo fixes.